Complete Shun Knives Review Guide: A New Perspective On Proven Success

 It makes sense that if there are few similarities, there will be several differences.
 The first thing that sticks out to us are the handles.
 While they are both dark in color, the Sora handle is an “odd ball” in the Shun lineup as it’s made of a textured PP/TPE polymer blend, giving it a more modern look.
 Those not familiar with the D-shaped, asymmetrical handles on many Japanese knives may also find the Sora handles more like what they’re used to and comfortable with.

-It doesn’t take a rocket scientist to see the difference in the blades between the Shun Sora and Classic knives.
+It doesn’t take a professional to see the difference in the blades between the Shun Sora and Classic knives.
 One glance at the detailed picture of the blades below and you can see how different they are.
 The Sora uses a proprietary composite blade.
 Using a VG10 cutting edge and a Japanese 420J stainless upper allows for a hard cutting surface to retain a nice edge.
 It also provides a mostly corrosion resistant blade so that it’s easily maintained at home.
 At its price-point, this is where most of Shun’s Sora knives are likely sold into.
-They are joined through a braze welding process.
+The two steels are joined through a braze welding process.
 Admittedly, it does produce a pretty cool looking blade as you can see on the left side of this picture.

 As you already know from above, the Shun classic blade uses a VG-MAX core, wrapped in Damascus stainless for its corrosion resistance.
-Its materials are definitely higher-end than (both blade steel and handle) than those utilized in the Sora collection.
+Its materials are definitely higher-end (both blade steel and handle) than those utilized in the Sora collection.

 Sora vs Classic Conclusion